kreynoldsf5/pyASEexercises/README.md

 <p>

 Update the WebServer, [app.py](./WebServer/app.py) to be a little more useful.
 Here are some ideas:
-* Display a proper error page when recieving requests for paths that don't exist.
+Display a proper error page when recieving requests for paths that don't exist.
 ```bash
 $ curl http://example.app/foo
 HTTP/1.0 404 NOT FOUND
 ```
-* Implement a URI routing scheme that displays individual database entries based on path.
+Implement a URI routing scheme that displays individual database entries based on path.
 ```bash
 $ curl http://example.app/kevin
 {'name': 'kevin', 'message': 'calmer than you are'}
 HTTP/1.0 200 OK
 ```
-* Implement the DELETE http method to remove an individual record.
+Implement the DELETE http method to remove an individual record.
 ```bash
 $ curl -X DELETE http://example.app/kevin
 {'response': 'db entry "kevin" deleted'}
 HTTP/1.0 200 OK
 ```
-* Any other modification you want.
+Or any other modification you want.

 </p>
 </details>